About me

 - [Jun 19] I will be joining NASA’s Frontier Development lab this summer as a AI researcher, working in their Moon For Good team.

-SIAM Conference on Computational Science and Engineering. - [2022] Scientific machine learning: ways to incorporate scientific principles into machine learning.
+GAMM Juniors Summer School on Scientific Machine Learning. - [2022] Scientific machine learning: ways to incorporate scientific principles into machine learning [Slides].

-University of Oxford / Lucerne University / University of Wyoming / Roche. - [2022] Finite basis physics-informed neural networks (FBPINNs): a scalable domain decomposition approach for solving differential equations.
+University of Oxford / University of Wyoming / Lucerne University / Roche. - [2022] Finite basis physics-informed neural networks (FBPINNs): a scalable domain decomposition approach for solving differential equations [Recording].

-Brown University CRUNCH group. - [2022] Peering into permanently shadowed regions on the Moon using machine learning.
+CRUNCH group, Brown University. - [2022] Peering into permanently shadowed regions on the Moon using machine learning.

-American Geophysical Union, Session on Machine Learning and Data Science in Planetary Science / NASA/VIPER. - [2021] Poster presentation.
+Session on Machine Learning and Data Science in Planetary Science, American Geophysical Union / NASA/VIPER. - [2021] Poster presentation.

-NeurIPS, Workshop on Deep Learning for Differential Equations. - [2021] Scalable physics-informed deep learning for solving differential equations.
+Workshop on Deep Learning for Differential Equations, NeurIPS. - [2021] Scalable physics-informed deep learning for solving differential equations.

-NVIDIA Research / UK Science and Technology Facilities Council / University of Oxford Earth Sciences. - [2021] Poster presentation.
+NVIDIA Research / UK Science and Technology Facilities Council / University of Oxford. - [2021] Poster presentation.

 CVPR main conference. - [2021] Machine learning for lunar exploration.